filamentphp/filament/packages/notifications/docs/03-database-notifications.md

 );
 ```

-> Database notifications dispatched with `sendToDatabase` and `toDatabase` are queued.
-Ensure your queue is running to receive notifications dispatched in these ways.
+> Laravel sends database notifications using the queue.
+Ensure your queue is running in order to receive the notifications.

 Alternatively, use a traditional [Laravel notification class](https://laravel.com/docs/notifications#generating-notifications) by returning the notification from the `toDatabase()` method: